BayAreaMetro/travel-model-two/netbuild.md

 >>>
 ```

-To resolve, quit the python interpretter and install the missing python module using pip.
+To resolve, quit the python interpreter and install the missing python module using *pip*.
 Then try again:

 ``` dosbatch
 C:\Users\lzorn\Documents\NetworkWrangler\scripts>python